 21. borrower’s covenants

-21.1 The Borrower covenants to perform, at its expense, the matters described in each of the following items on and after the date of this Agreement, and until this Agreement is terminated and the Borrower completes the performance of all of its obligations under this Agreement to each Lender and the Agent.
+21.1 The Borrower covenants to perform, at its expense, the matters described in each of the following items on and after the execution date of this Agreement, and until the Commitment Term is terminated and the Borrower completes the performance of all of its obligations under this Agreement to each Lender and the Agent.

-(i) If any matter described in each item of Clause 22.1 or 22.2 has occurred, or is likely to occur, the Borrower shall immediately notify the Agent and All Lenders thereof.
+(i) If any matter provided for in each item of Clause 22.1 or 22.2 has occurred, or is likely to occur, the Borrower shall immediately notify the Agent and All Lenders thereof.

-(ii) If the Borrower prepares the Reports, the Borrower shall, upon submitting the same to the head of the competent Financial Bureau, submit a copy of such Reports [and any documents that could confirm the compliance of matters described in Clause 21.5 below] to the Agent and All Lenders without delay.
+(ii) If the Borrower prepares the Reports, the Borrower shall, promptly after preparing the same (however, if the Borrower is obligated to submit the annual securities report under Article 24, Paragraph 1 of the Financial Instruments and Exchange Act, promptly upon submitting the same to the head of the competent Financial Bureau), submit a copy of such Reports [and any documents that could confirm the compliance of matters provided for in Clause 21.5 below] to the Agent and All Lenders (if the Borrower makes electronic disclosure of the Reports through the Electronic Disclosure for Investors’ NETwork (electronic data processing system as prescribed in Article 27-30-2 of the Financial Instruments and Exchange Act) (EDINET), such copy shall be deemed to be submitted at the time [the Borrower notifies the Agent and All Lenders that] the Borrower made such submission.
+[However, if the Agent or any Lender requests the Borrower to submit copies of the Reports, the Borrower shall submit copies of the Reports to the Agent or the Lender]).
+If the Reports are required to be accurately and duly prepared in accordance with the generally accepted accounting standards of Japan, and the Reports are required to be audited under the Laws and Ordinances, the Reports shall be audited as required.

 (iii) Upon a request made by the Agent or a Lender through the Agent, the Borrower shall immediately notify to the Agent and All Lenders of the conditions of the assets, management, or businesses of the Borrower and its Subsidiaries and Affiliates, and shall provide the necessary assistance to facilitate the investigations thereof.